aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/pagesetup/_index.md

 ## PageSetup class

 Represents the page setup properties of a section.
+To learn more, visit the [Working with Sections](https://docs.aspose.com/words/net/working-with-sections/) documentation article.

-**PageSetup** object contains all the page setup attributes of a section (left margin, bottom margin, paper size, and so on) as properties.
+[PageSetup](./) object contains all the page setup attributes of a section (left margin, bottom margin, paper size, and so on) as properties.